Mn10NewJourney/buildings/README.md

 me to rollback if needed.
 However, if you have a recent official release of my IP installed, and enough patience, you may download a WIP building file for experimental purposes.

-REMINDER:
+Due to copyright reasons, this repo contains only the buildings I created by myself and Simple mods.

-If you download a building from here and it does not load, or load with missing textures, it is recommended that you wait for me to make an official release at the forum.
+If you download a building from here and it does not load, or load with missing textures, you are recommended to wait for me to make an official release (with all data) at the forum.